 Financially, staying in a hotel for the long-term is extremely costly.
 So, unless you can work out a lower rate, it won’t be feasible.
 If you are only staying for a few weeks, you may give it some consideration.

-Airbnb is more similar to having a formal place to stay than a hotel, but this is primarily geared towards tourists and travelers looking for budget accommodations.
+Airbnb is more similar to having a formal place to stay than a hotel, but this is primarily geared towards tourists and travelers looking for budget accommodations for less than two weeks.
 It’s not a good fit for the average business traveler who needs a home for an extended period of time.